Eight of the Rarest and Most Valuable Video Games Ever

 3. Air Raid (Atari 2600): $3,000 - $33,500

-Air Raid is pretty standard for an Atari 2600 game, and it’s the rarity of the game that makes it such a collector’s item.
+Air Raid is a pretty standard game when it comes to Atari 2600 games, and it’s the rarity of the game that makes it such a collector’s item.
 While it’s not immediately clear how many copies were originally made, there are said to be only a dozen copies left out in the market.
 The actual value of the game depends on whether you have the box and the manual, but the cartridge alone is worth a couple of thousand bucks.

 4. Lakers vs. Celtics and the NBA Playoffs (Sega Megadrive): $10,500